thayinm/sagemaker-hyperpod-demo/README.md

 ./easy-ssh.sh ml-cluster
 ```

-## Clean up
+## Clean Up
-To clean up our resources we must first delete the cluster (wait for it to by deleted completely) and then we can bring down the Terraform stack
+To clean up our resources we must first delete the cluster (wait for it to be deleted completely) and then we can bring down the Terraform stack

 ```shell
 aws sagemaker delete-cluster --cluster-name ml-cluster